Soft-Contact/resto/specs/resto_json_api.md

 * ``invoiceReceiptsOnly`` - true / false to include only invoice receipts
 * ``reconciliatedDatesOnly`` - true / false if results should include only reconciliated dates.
 Can be used only when ``invoiceReceiptsOnly`` = true.
 * ``includeRowComments`` - true / false if row comments should be included (included by default if ``invoiceReceiptsOnly`` = true)
+* ``includeNamesInLanguages`` - array containing [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) language codes, includes translated names for fields where supported in the given languages.
+For example: _["fi","sv","en"]_.
+The translated names in requested languages will be given in a plural form of the original field name, e.g. ``articleName`` will have translations in ``articleNames``.

 Note 1: If no date parameters are given, the default value for ``salesReadingFromDate`` will be used.
 Default value is kept by Restolution.